Diagnosis of Obesity

 - Body Mass Index (BMI)—A BMI of 25 to 29.9 is considered overweight and 30 or higher is considered obese for adults.

 - Waist circumference, saggital diameter, and waist-to-hip ratio—Simple measurements that estimate the amount of fat deposited in the skin and inside the abdominal cavity.
 Waist-to-hip ratio greater than 1 in men or greater than 0.8 in women is considered obese.
 Waist circumferences that exceed 102 centimeters (40 inches) men or exceed 88 centimeters (35 inches) in women are associated with an increased risk of heart disease.

 - Skinfold caliper—Most fat is deposited beneath the skin.
 This test measures fat just beneath the skin, but cannot measure fat inside the abdomen.

 - Water displacement tests—Fat floats; the rest of your body tissues sink.
 Determining how well you float provides an estimated ratio of fat to body mass.

 - Electrical measurements—A couple of tests calculate your percentage of body fat by measuring the difference between the electrical characteristics of fat and other tissues in your body.

-- Blood tests—To rule out other medical conditions that may cause excess body weight, such as a thyroid disorder, your doctor may order some blood tests.
+- Blood tests—To rule out other medical conditions that may cause excess body weight, such as thyroid or adrenal disorders

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.